Mechanism-Faithful Queueing Simulation Model Translation with Large Language Model Support: Introduction

-In \textbf{Stage~I}, we construct a large-scale, high-quality training dataset with broad coverage of queueing-system scenarios using a \emph{Category-Template Framework (CTF)}.
-CTF provides the dataset with diverse natural-language descriptions and mutiple \texttt{SimPy} programming styles.
-In \textbf{Stage~II}, we further strengthen the model’s understanding of queueing mechanisms through supervised fine-tuning with masked code completion.
-Specifically, the model is trained to complete functional code segments via masked-completion data, which enhances its capability to reason about and integrate different components of queueing systems.
-In \textbf{Stage~III}, we perform preference alignment using Direct Preference Optimization (DPO).
-By contrasting preferred code scripts that faithfully reflect the intended queueing mechanism with rejected ones containing logical deviations, this stage guides the model toward correct queueing logic.
+The three stages are designed to address different simulation needs in queueing model translation.
+In \textbf{Stage~I}, we construct a large-scale training dataset with broad coverage of queueing-system scenarios using a \emph{Category-Template Framework (CTF)}.
+This stage addresses the simulation need for explicit mechanism coverage by organizing diverse natural-language descriptions and multiple \texttt{SimPy} implementation styles under a standardized translation scheme.
+In \textbf{Stage~II}, we strengthen the model's understanding of queueing mechanisms through supervised fine-tuning with masked code completion.
+This stage addresses the simulation need to reconstruct structured event logic by training the model to complete functional code segments that must remain consistent with the surrounding process interactions.
+In \textbf{Stage~III}, we perform DPO-based preference optimization.
+This stage addresses recurrent simulation-specific failure modes by contrasting preferred code scripts that faithfully reflect the intended queueing mechanism with rejected ones that may run successfully but contain mechanism-level logic errors.

-Through this multi stage fine-tuning process, we show that compact open-source models such as \textbf{Qwen2.5-Coder-7B-Instruct} and \textbf{DeepSeek-Coder-6.7B-Instruct} can be transformed into reliable generators of \texttt{SimPy}-based queueing-system simulation code.
-Evaluations on a 600-task benchmark demonstrate that our fine-tuning framework markedly enhances model reliability in \textbf{executability rate}, \textbf{output-format compliance}, and \textbf{instruction-code consistency}.
-Both Qwen2.5-Coder-7B and DeepSeek-Coder-6.7B show substantial improvements after fine-tuning compared with their pre-trained counterparts.
-For Qwen, the average executability and format compliance increase from 80.4\% to 86\%, while instruction consistency rises from 0.0\% to 76.8\%.
-DeepSeek exhibits even larger relative gains, with executability improving from 26.2\% to 75\% and consistency reaching 62.3\%.
-These results confirm that our Multi-Stage Data Construction and Fine-Tuning Framework enables compact open-source models to function as reliable \texttt{SimPy} simulation generators.
+Evaluations on a 600-task benchmark demonstrate clear and consistent gains in executability rate (EXE), output-format compliance (FMT), and instruction-mechanism consistency (IMC).
+These gains are important because, from a simulation perspective, the objective is not generic code generation quality, but more reliable conceptual-to-executable translation while preserving mechanism fidelity and reproducibility in queueing studies.
+In particular, we study whether the resulting models can generate simulation-faithful scripts whose implemented mechanisms and KPI behavior remain consistent with the intended queueing logic.
+Detailed quantitative results are reported in Section~\ref{subsec:main-results}.

-\textbf{Our contributions are as follows:}
+Our contributions are as follows:

-\begin{enumerate} \item We propose the \textbf{Category-Template Framework (CTF)}, a systematic data-construction methodology for queueing-system simulation.
-CTF offers broad mechanism coverage across multiple queueing categories with graded complexity, and it generates richly varied instruction-code pairs through diverse natural-language templates and multiple \texttt{SimPy} coding styles.
-This framework provides a reliable foundation for downstream model training.